StrelnikovaSvetlana/rmf_demos_warehouse/README.md

 ros2 launch rmf_demos_gz warehouse.launch.xml
 ```

+Version for 1x1 map.
+For 5x5 map commands need to be replaced with actual robot names
 How to perform **Loop** task:

 You can request the robot to move around the warehouse square counterclockwise through the following: